Sandahiru07/Gadget-Shop-JAVA-/README.md

 ## 🛠️ Features
 - User-friendly interface for easy interaction.
-- Calculation of item prices, taxes, and discounts.
+- Calculation of item prices and discounts.
 - Automated generation of customer bills.
 - Error handling for invalid inputs.